Does Scientific Writing Converge to U.S. English? Evidence from Generative AI-Assisted Publications: Robustness

 We conduct a series of empirical robustness tests to assess the stability of our baseline and subsample estimation results.
-These tests include alternative keyword thresholds, stricter number of keyword thresholds, and alternative definitions for the corpus of benchmark publications.
+These tests include alternative keyword thresholds, keyword threshold restrictions, and U.S. publication corpus definitions.

 \paragraph{Alternative Keyword Thresholds} The baseline estimation identifies GenAI-assisted publications using a field-specific frequency threshold of 300\% (i.e., occurrences increase by a factor of four between 2021 and 2024) for GenAI-related terms.
-We test whether this result is sensitive to this threshold level: i.e., thresholds too low may produce too many false-positives; thresholds too high may produce too many false-negatives.
-We re-estimate the main specification using looser (i.e., 200\% or a three-fold occurrence increase) and stricter (i.e., 400\% or a five-fold occurrence increase) thresholds.
+We test whether this result is sensitive to this threshold level: viz., thresholds too low may produce too many false-positives; thresholds too high may produce too many false-negatives.
+We re-estimate the baseline specification using looser (i.e., 200\% or a three-fold occurrence increase) and stricter (i.e., 400\% or a five-fold occurrence increase) thresholds.

-Supplementary Figure \ref{fig:GenAI_Word_Freq} displays GenAI-linked words whose frequency increased relative to their pre-ChatGPT baseline disaggregated by scientific field.
-The figure includes only those words from our initial list that meet our lowest threshold of a two-fold increase.
-The shading indicates the magnitude of the increase: i.e., more words are included under the looser (3x) threshold; less words are included under the stricter threshold (only those shaded 5× or higher).
-Identification is again conducted at the field level, meaning words are selected according to their abnormal post-2022 frequency growth within each scientific field.
+Appendix Figure \ref{fig:GenAI_Word_Freq} displays GenAI-linked words whose frequency increased relative to their pre-ChatGPT baseline disaggregated by scientific field.
+The figure includes only those keywords from our initial list that meet our lowest threshold of a two-fold increase.
+The shading indicates the magnitude of the increase: i.e., more words are included under the looser (3x) threshold; fewer words are included under the stricter threshold (only those shaded 5× or higher).
+Identification is again conducted at the scientific field level, meaning words are selected according to their abnormal post-2022 frequency growth within each field.
 The looser criterion captures a broader set of linguistic markers, ensuring that our findings are not driven only by highly-distinctive cases.
 The stricter criterion focuses exclusively on the most pronounced GenAI-related terms.

-The right side of Supplementary Figure \ref{fig:thresh_effect} illustrates how the share of GenAI-assisted publications varies across these thresholds: panel a uses the looser (200\%) threshold; panel b uses the baseline (300\%) threshold; and panel c uses the stricter (400\%) threshold.
-Although GenAI-assisted publications follow a similar pattern over time across the panels, the magnitude of GenAI adoption are roughly equivalent in panels b and c and markedly higher in panel a.
+The left side of Appendix Figure \ref{fig:thresh_effect} illustrates how the share of GenAI-assisted publications varies across these thresholds: panel (a) uses the looser (200\%) threshold; panel (b) uses the baseline (300\%) threshold; and panel (c) uses the stricter (400\%) threshold.
+Although GenAI-assisted publications follow a similar pattern over time across the panels, the magnitude of GenAI adoption is roughly equivalent in panels (b) and (c) and markedly higher in panel (a).